somecoding/ews-auth/README.md

 # EWS-Authentication Adapter

-This is an EWS authentication adapter for zendframework/zend-authentication
+This is an EWS authentication adapter for zendframework/zend-authentication.
+It may be used to authenticate against a OWA / EWS System.
+It might be useful for you when you have an external application with users from a AD-domain and an LDAP server is not available.

 ## How to install